soIu/framework/README.md

 Modify app.conf to change port or other variables (Documentation is upcoming)

 The React Native Webclient is on react/client folder, put it on nginx or something else or simply open index.html on a browser, it should work.
-Or if you're lazy enough you can change local_app variable in app.conf to True.
-Then, open the server url (don't forget the port).
+Or just upon the server url (don't forget the port)

 # Async/Await support
 We added async/await support out of the box for modern [browsers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function#Browser_compatibility), React Native, and **older versions of node.js** (using yortus's [asyncawait](https://github.com/yortus/asyncawait)) to minimize Promise chaining and add readability for asynchronous operations.
 But, because we support old node.js versions (some platform like RHEL 6 on Power Architecture only have Node.js 6 compiled for the platform) the syntax is different with Python's Async/Await.
 For example instead of async and await being a keyword: